OUR HISTORY

 2021

 Substantial completion of the Wastewater Treatment Plant Project is recognized.
-Originally built in the 70’s, as a conventional plant that has had many upgrades over the years with many updates needed a complete overhaul to meet the required capacity standards of TCEQ.
 The new plant is a state-of-the-art MBR (membrane bioreactor) system.
+Originally built in the 70’s as a conventional plant, it had many upgrades over the years.
+However, it needed a complete overhaul to meet the required capacity standards of TCEQ.

 2021-2022

-GFOA DISTINGUISHED BUDGET PRESENTATION AWARD The Government Finance Officers Association of the United States and Canada (GFOA) presented the Distinguished Budget Presentation Award to Trophy Club Municipal Utility District No. 1 for its annual Operating Budget (PDF) for the fiscal year beginning October 1, 2021.
-Click HERE more information.
+GFOA DISTINGUISHED BUDGET PRESENTATION AWARD The Government Finance Officers Association of the United States and Canada (GFOA) presented the Distinguished Budget Presentation Award to the District for its annual Operating Budget for the fiscal year beginning October 1, 2021.

 2022

-Trophy Club Municipal Utility District No. 1 was awarded the OUTSTANDING PUBLIC WATER SUPPLY for 2022 by the Texas Commission on Environmental Quality.
-This award recognizes overall excellence in all aspects of operating a public water system (PWS).
-To be recognized, a PWS must go above and beyond the minimum standards in protecting public health and ensuring reliable operation.
+The District was awarded the OUTSTANDING PUBLIC WATER SUPPLY in 2022 by the Texas Commission on Environmental Quality.
+This award recognizes overall excellence in all aspects of operating a public water system.
+To be recognized, a water system must go above and beyond the minimum standards in protecting public health and ensuring reliable operation.
 The District continues to provide the highest quality service to our customers.
-View the Outstanding Public Water Supply Award (PDF).

 2022-2023

-GFOA DISTINGUISHED BUDGET PRESENTATION AWARD The Government Finance Officers Association of the United States and Canada (GFOA) presented the Distinguished Budget Presentation Award to Trophy Club Municipal Utility District No. 1 for its annual Operating Budget (PDF) for the fiscal year beginning October 1, 2022.
-Click HERE more information.
+GFOA DISTINGUISHED BUDGET PRESENTATION AWARD The Government Finance Officers Association of the United States and Canada (GFOA) presented the Distinguished Budget Presentation Award to The District for its annual Operating Budget (PDF) for the fiscal year beginning October 1, 2022.